It is a common occurrence in our Courts when that parties separate they often require domestic violence orders against one another.

-These domestic violence orders usually prohibits or permits certain actions from either party and should these provisions in the so-called interdicts be beached, the aggrieved party would of course be able to approach the local police station for the offender to be arrested.
+These domestic violence orders usually prohibit or permit certain actions from either party and should these provisions in the so-called interdicts be beached, the aggrieved party would, of course, be able to approach the local police station for the offender to be arrested.

+The Trial Court initially found that in the circumstances a sentence of 12 years would be appropriate for such conduct.
 One should keep in mind that whenever any person is convicted for murder it usually carries a mandatory sentence of 15 years imprisonment.